Automattic/phpcs-diff/README.md

 # Installation

+## Pre-requisities

-This project is now totally dependant on a WordPress installation and as it is now, it's meant to be installed as a [WP CLI](wp-cli.org) command.
+This project is dependant on a [WordPress](wordpress.org) installation and is meant to be installed as a [WP CLI](wp-cli.org) command.

+You also will need to have the [PHP CodeSniffer installed on your server](https://github.com/squizlabs/PHP_CodeSniffer#installation).

+## Installation steps for this project

 Checkout this project to your theme or a plugin and include the `wp-cli-command.php` file for introducing a new command to your WP CLI.